Numberedlemon/writers-corner/README.md

 Most of the tools and scripts are developed in Python, the latest release of which can be found [here](https://www.python.org/downloads/).

 For completeness, each script is accompanied by it's own metadata, which details specific requirements.
 If required, a requirements.txt will be provided as well for ease of use.
+I would recommend using a virtual environment with these scripts.

 ### Installation